 Tree Care Tips for your Planting Project click here

 Click here for animal repellent information.
-Order directly from the website or purchase the 1 litre spray bottle from the SWCD.
+Order directly from the website or purchase the 1 liter spray bottle or 1# powder from the SWCD.
 One spray bottle will protect 100 - 1 foot plants.
+Powder formula is also available and will protect 300-400 one foot tall trees.

 Please click here for the DNR's tree care guidelines.